-Again need to be mapped, more often than not the common status here will be not found or needs to be mapped to subject.
-If the course cannot be mapped then
+Again need to be mapped, more often than not the common status here will be not found or needs to be mapped to the subject.
+If the course cannot be mapped then these can be created.

 Status of the import

-The status represent whether or not an action is required.
+The status represents whether or not an action is required.
 They will appear on each tab of the screen.

-- Mapped - Imported subject can be linked to an existing subject in MySchool
+- Mapped - The imported subject can be linked to an existing subject in MySchool

 - Not found - cannot find the subject ID to map to.